OpenTermsArchive/contrib-versions/Bearshare/Terms of Service.md

-Bearshate End User License Agreement
+Bearshare End User License Agreement

 Effective as of November 11, 2009